vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-contrary-to-bias-variance-trade-off.md

 The bias-variance trade-off hypothesis implies that lowering train loss by increasing model size will lead to higher test loss.
 Empirically this can be observed for example in case of decision tree, which beyond some size will achieve zero train loss, while test loss (generalization error) will rise.

-But in general, bias-variance trade-off is not applicable.
+But in general, bias-variance trade-off is not applicable in terms of parameter count (See [model norm definition below](#model-norm-vs-parameter-count-and-double-descent)).
 Any kind of regularization of the optimizer, which is part of the model, will force model to look for "simple" solution (Occam's razor), despite having capacity to fully fit the training data.
 Behaviour of the optimiser can have an impact on the resulting test loss (generalization error).
 For example early stopping is a regularization.
 Not having any explicit regularization, doesn't imply that bias-variance tradeoff will be applicable.